sdicht/sdicht.github.io/docs/lit5/journals.md

 Your weekly work will be supervised according to:

-1. Consistency (one entry per week).
+- Consistency (one entry per text, on schedule).
-2. Completeness of sections A–E.
-3. Clarity of thought and documentation of process.
+- Clarity of thought and documentation of process.
-4. Relevance and accuracy of the research you conducted.
+- Relevance and accuracy of the research you conducted.
-5. Evidence of engagement with the assigned text.
+- Evidence of engagement with the assigned text.

 ## Academic Integrity Note